WooyoohL/Retrieval_Augment_MER/README.md

 ### Installations and Usage

-Create a conda environment with Pytorch
+Create a conda environment with PyTorch

 ```
 conda create --name contrastive python=3.9
-conda activate contrastive
+conda activate RAMER

 pip install torch torchvision torchaudio numpy pandas sklearn scipy tqdm pickle omegaconf
+conda install pytorch::faiss-gpu
 ```
 Then you need to
 ```
 git clone https://github.com/zeroQiaoba/MERTools.git
 ```
-Finally, put our model into ``MER2024/toolkit/models``.

-This repository is constructed and gives the main modules used in our work, which are based on the codebase from [MER2024](https://github.com/zeroQiaoba/MERTools/tree/master/MER2024).

-You can get more information about the training framework or the competition from the link above.
+to process the dataset and extract the multimodal features.
+The specific utilization can be found in the address above.

 Other requirements can also refer to the MER2024 GitHub repository.

+We follow Zhao et al.[MMIN](https://github.com/AIM3-RUC/MMIN/tree/master) and Zuo et al.[IF-MMIN](https://github.com/ZhuoYulang/IF-MMIN) to construct the missing modality conditions.

 ### Datasets Preparation
 #### MER2024 Dataset

-Please download the End User License Agreement, fill it out, and send it to merchallenge.contact@gmail.com to access the data.
-The EULA file can be found at [MER2024](https://github.com/zeroQiaoba/MERTools/tree/master/MER2024).
+Please download and fill out the End User License Agreement, then send it to merchallenge.contact@gmail.com to access the data.
+The EULA file and the contact information can be found at [MER2024](https://github.com/zeroQiaoba/MERTools/tree/master/MER2024).

-MER2024 Baseline also provided the code for feature extracting, including utterance-level and the frame-level.

 ### Acknowledgment